Introducing Edgio Applications v7Find out what's new.

 Threat Detection

-Identify threats by adding the following rule(s) to your Security App configuration:
+Identify threats by adding the following rule(s) to your Security Application configuration:

 • Access Rules: An access rule identifies legitimate traffic and threats through access control lists.